jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 Arguments are then In parameters.
 Return values are Out parameters.
 The last type described might be InOut parameters, more nicely called Thru (Through) parameters.

-You could also say Read, Write and Read/Write, but this creates ambiguity about who’se reading or writing: the caller or the procedure.
+You could also say Read, Write and Read/Write, but this creates ambiguity about who's reading or writing: the caller or the command.

 In, Out and Through.
 Now we need a notation for them